szabgab/rust.code-maven.com/pages/applications.md

 The [Awesome Rust](https://github.com/rust-unofficial/awesome-rust) is a huge list of projects, some of them are applications.
 That would be a good source.

+There is also the [Awesome Alternatives in Rust](https://github.com/TaKO8Ki/awesome-alternatives-in-rust).

 Several of these were collected via [this Reddit thread](https://www.reddit.com/r/rust/comments/18rumat/open_source_enduser_applications_written_in_rust/)